Life moves quickly. It’s easy to get distracted. But that can be costly.

 Jan.
 1 — Many health insurance plans take effect

 If you recently enrolled in a new 2022 health insurance plan, or re-enrolled in the plan you had for 2021, your 2022 health insurance plan likely starts Jan.
 1.

 For example, this is the case for Medicare plans that seniors purchased anew or re-enrolled in during the latest fall open enrollment period.

 If your health insurance plan takes effect on Jan.
 1, make sure to put your new insurance card in your wallet.

 Jan.
 1 — Medicare Advantage open enrollment period starts

-As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and folks with certain disabilities or conditions has not one but two annual open enrollment periods.
+As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and folks with certain disabilities or conditions has multiple annual enrollment periods.

-The annual Medicare open enrollment period runs from Oct.
+The main open enrollment period runs from Oct.
 15 through Dec.
-7, while the annual Medicare Advantage open enrollment period runs from Jan.
+7, while the Medicare Advantage open enrollment period runs from Jan.
 1 to March 31.

-Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by Medicare.
-(The other type, Original Medicare, is the traditional government-managed health care coverage.)
+Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by the federal Medicare program.
+(The other type of Medicare, Original Medicare, is the traditional government-managed health care coverage.)

 During the current enrollment period, folks with Medicare Advantage plans (with or without prescription drug coverage) have the option to do one of the following: